jfroelich/rss-reader/src/truncate-html-notes.md

 will not contain entities.
 Similarly, setting node.nodeValue will implicitly encode.

+# Note in splitting in entities concern

+Remember, nodeValue implicitly decodes, and the split occurs on decoded content.
+When re-encoded the actual length can be off because the entity gets re-encoded and can exceed specified truncation length.

 # TODO

 * use tokenize_html once implemented, this will avoid the entity decoding issue